Puya raimondii: Description

-Its reproductive cycle (and life) lasts approximately 80 years, though one individual planted near sea level at the University of California Botanical Garden, bloomed in August 1986 after only 28 years.
-It is semelparous, dying after first reproduction.
+Its reproductive cycle (and life) in its native habitat lasts 40 to 100 years, though one individual planted near sea level at the University of California Botanical Garden, bloomed in August 1986 after only 28 years.
+It is monocarpic, a plant that dies after reproduction.
+Unlike all other bromeliads, it does not reproduce vegetatively and is entirely dependent on the recruitment of a new generation from its seeds.

 The plant has been identified to form a close relationship with pollinating birds, and was even hypothesized to be a protocarnivorous plant due to its abilities to ensnare birds in the spiny fronds.
 However, the adaptations seen in Puya that lead to ensnarement of birds seems most likely to be instead a defense mechanism.